Michedev/michedev.github.io/content/posts/the_stranger.md

 ### Incommunicability and NGE

 The incommunicability between the thought of Mersault and the jury reminds me a lot of Neon Genesis Evangelion, an anime series produced during the 90s where they tried to solve the latter problem through the “_Human Instrumentality Project_”, which fuses all the humans into a unique conscious, allowing them to see the internal thoughts of everyone.
-Also, in the series, the incommunicability barrier between people has a physical presence in the series, with the name of AT-Field.
+Also, in the series, the incommunicability barrier between people has a physical presence, named AT-Field.
 I will surely talk about NGE in the future because I believe incommunicability causes a lot of problems between people

 ### The judge, God will save Mersault?